-Dordrecht is the oldest city of the Netherlands.
+Dordrecht is the oldest city in the Netherlands.
 Famous for its architecture and nature.
 The waters of three great rivers flow together here.

-In the year 1572 the Independent Republic of the United Netherlands was founded in Dordrecht.
-Until the 16th century Dordrecht was an important harbour.
+In the year 1572, the Independent Republic of the United Netherlands was founded in Dordrecht.
+Until the 16th century, Dordrecht was an important harbor.
 All goods transported over the adjacent rivers had to be traded for centuries on the market of Dordrecht.
 This was a huge thing.
 Bringing prosperity and wealth to the city.
 The city wanted to show its power and started building a tower in 1339.
 This tower was never finished.
 During the construction already the tower started sagging.
 Nowadays the tower is 2 meters out of plumb.
 (The tower of Pisa is 4 meters out of plumb.)

-- City walk: a walk along the harbours is a great thing to do.
+- City walk: a walk along the harbors is a great thing to do.
 Enjoy the mighty history of this town.

-- Corn mill: Do not forget to visit the bakery in the only corn mill remaining in Dordrecht and taste the millers cookies.
+- Corn mill: Do not forget to visit the bakery in the only corn mill remaining in Dordrecht and taste the miller’s cookies.
 The mill is called “Kijck over den Dijck”.
-The second Saturday of the month of May is the “National Mill day” in Holland.
+The second Saturday of the month of May is “National Mill Day” in Holland.

 - Great Church: You cannot miss Dordrecht’s Great Church.
-Majestic, impressive a jewel of gothic architecture.
+Majestic, impressive jewel of Gothic architecture.
 The walls of the chapel date back to the thirteenth century.
 A fire destroyed the church in 1457.
 The church is decorated with woodcarving and paintings dating back to the 16th century.

 - City gate: do not miss this gate called “Groothoofdspoort” and enjoy the view over the three rivers flowing together along the city.

-- Museum: the Dordrecht Museum with paintings from the seventeenth century, Mr. Simon van Gijn museum antiques, clocks an ship models, and the Tomadogebouw is focused on modern architecture.
+- Museum: The Dordrecht Museum with paintings from the seventeenth century, Mr. Simon van Gijn Museum antiques, clocks, and ship models, and the Tomadogebouw is focused on modern architecture.

 - Take the waterbus to the Biesbosch: the Dutch delta landscape.

-- Take the Waterbus to Rotterdam and visit the Market Hall or make a tour by boat through the harbour.
+- Take the Waterbus to Rotterdam and visit the magnificent Market Hall or make a tour by boat through the harbor.

 - Enjoy a free concert in the Great Church on a Saturday afternoon at 15.30.